 A business card is often the first point of contact for potential clients.
 It can say a lot about you, as well as the type of business you run.
 Your business card has the ability to convince strangers that you can help them.
 The best way to help your business card do its job is to avoid common mistakes people unwittingly make business cards that you do not want to make.
 Here are some common mistakes to avoid:

 The back cover copy you write for your book is an important marketing message for your book.
-It should express the essence of your book’s most exciting features in a few hundred words that describes the book to the reader.
-It may serve as the basis for your online book descriptions, as well as any press releases or pitches you make to the media and other purposes.
-These words, if written well, will hook the reader.
+In few paragraphs it should express the essence of your book to the reader.
+It may also serve as the basis for your online book descriptions, as well as any press releases or pitches you make to the media and other purposes.
+These words, if written well, will hook the reader and compel them to purchase your book.
 This is why most authors find it so hard to write the back-cover copy.
-Here are some tips that will help with that.
+Here are some tips that will help with that:

-When purchasing a book you don’t really purchase it because of the cover.
-However, it was probably the cover that captured your attention, leading you to pick it up and scan the first few pages to see if you’d like the book.
-Truth is buyers do judge books by their covers and when buyers browse the book prior to purchase and see a poorly designed interior and cover, a seemingly unedited book they usually put it down thinking the book has no value regardless of how great the message is.
+Book buyers judge books by their covers and when buyers browse the book prior to purchase and see a poorly designed interior and cover, a seemingly unedited book they usually put it down thinking the book has no value regardless of how great the message is.

 This question was posted in my Facebook Group "Anointed Scribes Café Christian Writers Self-Publishing Support Group."
 This is a question that, as a book coach, I often hear, so I decided to do a quick post for those who have the same question.